boltops-tools/sonic/docs/_docs/tutorial-ecs-exec.md

 In the previous section we showed you how to use `sonic ssh` to quickly ssh into an instance.
 Some of the identifiers used were ECS identifiers.
 As you can see sonic is ECS smart.

-One of the additional things `sonic` can do is go from your local machine, ssh into an EC2 Container Instance, find the running docker instance and jump into the docker container via `docker exec`.
+One of the additional things `sonic` can do is hop one more level and get you all the way to the running docker container via `docker exec`.

 It does this with a variety of scripts and trickery and is covered in [How It Works]({% link _docs/how-it-works.md %}).
 Let's go through examples of how sonic can help you get into an running ECS docker container quickly.